SKIP PROSSER MAN OF THE YEAR AWARD

 Prosser passed away of an apparent heart attack on July 26, 2007 in his office at Wake Forest.
 He had just returned from his morning jog.

 The Skip Prosser award voting panel is made up of current division I coaches, athletic administrators, and senior College Insider staff members.
-The recipient of the 2024-25 award will be announced in April, in San Antonio, TX site of the men's Division I NCAA Basketball Championship.
+The recipient of the 2025-26 award will be announced in April, Indianapolis, IN site of the men's Division I NCAA Basketball Championship.

 The Skip Prosser award is presented annually to a division I head coach who achieves success on the basketball court, while displaying great moral integrity off of the court as well, as voted on by the awards committee.